M720111120126/OleanderJS/README-English.md

 It will be compiled into `app.html`

 Note:
-* This tutorial is applicable to OleanderTS-API V0.7.2 Gamma version.
+* This tutorial is applicable to OleanderTS-API V0.7.2 Gamma - PRO version.